samarthhapse/Sarthi/README.md

 <div align="center">

-<i>Sarthi is an innovative online platform designed to bridge the gap between junior novices and seasoned experts across various industries.
+<i>Innovative online platform designed to bridge the gap between junior novices and seasoned experts across various industries.
 Whether you're a student looking for guidance, a budding professional seeking career advice, or an individual encountering technical hurdles, Sarthi is here to connect you with experienced mentors from around the globe.</i>

 </div>